 - Activities done for able-bodied neighbors such as moving, painting, and lawn care

-- Managing or being on an athletic team or stage crew are considered extra-curricular activities and do not meet the definition of service to the community*
+- Managing or being on an athletic team, being an announcer (for sports teams or the school’s morning announcements) or stage crew are considered extra-curricular activities and do not meet the definition of service to the community

 - Activities where you pay to learn a skill or craft (dance, filmmaking, athletics)